Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

 ## What Problem Value Object is Trying to Solve?

 Relying exclusively on the language’s standard library’s primitive data types,
-Such as strings, integers, or dictionaries to represent concepts of the business domain,
+Such as strings, integers, or dictionaries,
+To represent concepts of the business domain,
-Is known as the primitive obsession code smell.
+Is known as the **primitive obsession code smell**.

+For example,
-For example, consider the following class:
+Consider the following class:

 ```cs
 class Person